 This gluten free strawberry breakfast cake is relatively low in sugar, with just 1/2 cup in the whole cake.
 It also has only 4 tablespoons butter total.
 A “regular” cake would have twice as much of each ingredient.

 It’s also loaded with fresh strawberries.
-They sweeten and moisten the cake batter as the cake bakes, so the texture is just right.
+They sweeten and moisten the cake batter as the cake bakes, so the texture is just right for a gluten free breakfast.

 Baking with fresh berries